unrealsoul007/3dmodelling/README.md

 3dmodelling
 ===========

-Database development for the 3d-model generation project
+Database development for the 3d-model generation project by Anupriya Gagneja
+Deepak Malik